 The information below is from the Institute of Health Economics (Alberta, Canada).

 Citation for the information which follows: Jonsson E, Salmon A, Warren KR.
-The international charter on prevention of fetal alcohol spectrum disorder Lancet Glob Health 2014 March 1;2(3):e135-e137.
+The international charter on prevention of fetal alcohol spectrum disorder Lancet Global Health 2014

 The first international conference on prevention of fetal alcohol spectrum disorder was held in Edmonton, AB, Canada, on Sept 23–25, 2013.
 The conference resulted in the production, endorsement, and adoption of an international charter on the prevention of fetal alcohol spectrum disorder by more than 700 people from 35 countries worldwide, including senior government officials, scholars and policymakers, clinicians and other front-line service providers, parents, families, and indigenous people